Updated August 17, 2016

-The all-time winningest coach in Johns Hopkins football history, Jim Margraff is entering his 24th season as the head football coach at Homewood.
-With a record of 157-81-3 (658) since returning to Homewood in 1990, the 2011 and 2012 Centennial Conference Coach of the Year has elevated the Blue Jay football program to heights never seen in the more than 100 years it existed before he took over.
+The all-time winningest coach in Johns Hopkins football history, Jim Margraff is entering his 27th season as the head coach at Homewood.
+With a record of 189-84-3 (.690) since returning to Johns Hopkins in 1990, the 2011, 2012 and 2014 Centennial Conference Coach of the Year and the 2014 AFCA Region 2 Coach of the Year has elevated the Blue Jay football program to national prominence.

 Margraff Guides Hopkins to National Success

-The success of the Blue Jay football program under Margraff - on and off the field - is evident in the numbers: Eight Centennial Conference titles since 2002, four trips to the NCAA Playoffs, four ECAC titles, 16 All-Americans and 15 CoSIDA Academic All-Americans.
+The success of the Blue Jay football program under Margraff - on and off the field - is evident in the numbers: a league record 11 Centennial Conference titles, seven trips to the NCAA Playoffs, four ECAC titles, 21 All-Americans and 23 CoSIDA Academic All-Americans.

-Margraff and the Blue Jays enter the 2013 season fresh off another championship season that included a fourth straight Centennial Conference title, a trip to the Second Round of the NCAA Playoffs, the first home NCAA Playoff victory in school history and a 10-2 record.
-The Blue Jays also spent the entire season ranked in the top 25.
-Hopkins produced the Centennial Conference Offensive and Defensive Players of the Year and Margraff was tabbed the league Coach of the Year for the second straight season.
-Two All-Americans and two Academic All-Americans highlighted a post-season haul of honors and awards that ranks among the best in school history.
+Margraff and the Blue Jays enter the 2016 season fresh off another championship season that included a seventh straight Centennial Conference title, a fifth consecutive trip to the NCAA Playoffs and an 11-1 record.
+The Blue Jays, who tied a school record with those 11 wins, also spent the entire season ranked in the top 25 for the fifth consecutive year.
+Three All-Americans, three Academic All-Americans, the Centennial Conference Offensive and Defensive Players of the Year and 10 CoSIDA Academic All-District selections highlighted a haul of honors and awards that ranks among the best in school history.

 The honors rolled in for the Blue Jays at the end of the 2011 season: 14 All-Centennial selections, six d3football.com All-South picks, three CoSIDA Academic All-Americans and nine CoSIDA Academic All-District selections.
 In addition, senior quarterback Hewitt Tomlin was one of 10 finalists for the Gagliardi Award, which is presented annually to the top Division III player in the nation.